New York, NY

-How New York city's demographics shape the local-services market
+How New York's demographics shape the local-services market

-New York city's median home was built in 1952 — 28 years older than the US baseline.
+New York's median home was built in 1952 — 28 years older than the US baseline.
 Aged housing keeps emergency-repair verticals structurally busy — plumbing, roofing, electrical rewires, HVAC replacements all cycle faster.
 Channel mix here tilts toward demand-capture (Google, directory, referral) over demand-generation.

-Every vertical we've profiled in New York city, ranked by count and median vulnerability score.
+Every vertical we've profiled in New York, ranked by count and median vulnerability score.
 Use this as the starting point for an outbound list.

 | Vertical | Businesses | Median score | Action |